Byron Westbrook

 Byron Craig Westbrook (born December 26, 1984) is an American football coach and former cornerback.
 He was signed by the Washington Redskins as an undrafted free agent in 2007 and played for the team until 2011.
 He played college football at Salisbury University.
 Since 2017, he has been head football coach at Bladensburg High School in Bladensburg, Maryland.

-Early years
+Early life

-Born in Washington, D.C. and raised in Fort Washington, Maryland, Westbrook attended and played high school football at DeMatha Catholic High School in Hyattsville, Maryland.
+Born in Washington, D.C., and raised in Fort Washington, Maryland, Westbrook attended and played high school football at DeMatha Catholic High School in Hyattsville, Maryland.

 College career

 Westbrook set a record for career interceptions at Salisbury University with 18.
 He was a 2006 American Football Coaches Association All-American.
 In addition, he was a three-time All-Atlantic Central Football Conference first-team selection at defensive back and was a two-time first-team selection on special teams.
 He is also the only Salisbury University graduate to play in the NFL.
 Westbrook graduated from Salisbury in December 2006 with a B.S. in information systems.